docker-archive/dcus-hol-2016/docker-cloud/README.md

 # Lab 4: Docker Cloud

-##IMPORTANT: If you intend to do the Universal Control Plane lab today, you should do that BEFORE completing this lab.
+##IMPORTANT: If you intend to do the Docker Datacenter lab today, you should do that BEFORE completing this lab.

 > **Difficulty**: Beginner